Therefore, it’s hard to learn how to get over being hurt by the one person you thought would never do it.

-We have listed down a few solutions that will help you gather the courage and will guide you on how you can restart your life like a new morning.
+We have listed a few solutions that will help you gather the courage and guide you on how to restart your life like a new morning.

 1. Identify your pain

-What you generally do when someone hurts you?
+What do you generally do when someone hurts you?
 Maintain silence and let the person hurt you or confront them for their actions.
 There are both kinds of people.
-We wouldn’t recommend you something that’s not in your character as it might put you under pressure instead of helping you.
+We wouldn’t recommend something that’s not in your character as it might put you under pressure instead of helping you.

 So, if you’re the one who maintains silence, then don’t let the emotion suffer you from inside.